 The current members of SFFC’s Board of Directors are:

 Joanna and Zachary are introduced under the “About” page.
-Brief introductory articles by the three non-resident Directors follow.
+Brief introductory articles by the two non-resident Directors follow.

 Sarah VanNorstrand joined the board in 2017 and wrote the following for our March newsletter that year:

 My name is Sarah VanNorstrand, and I live just outside of Cazenovia, NY.
 I’m 30 years old, married to a wonderful person, and I make a living through a combination of traveling to call for contra dances and working on two different local farms.
 I grew up in an evangelical Christian household and attended church regularly.
 About a year ago, my husband, Andrew, and I decided to follow a friend to a new church in Syracuse.
 We’ve found a wonderful new place to worship and explore our faith and the nature of the world at Plymouth Congregational Church, which is part of the United Church of Christ.
 I’ve always been very interested in social justice and have been trying to determine how I can work to promote equality and compassion within the Church and the broader culture.
 I believe in the work that Lorraine, Joanna and Zach are doing at St. Francis farm.
 I think that in this moment, there is little that is more important than valuing simplicity, connecting with the natural world, and caring for our brothers and sisters no matter where they are from, what they do, how they look, how they identify, or even what they think (which for me is the hardest one of all).
 I’m excited to be a part of the workings of the farm, even if I’m not able to be involved in a day-to-day manner.

 Jill Hurst-Wahl joined the board in 2020 and wrote the following for our March newsletter: